-- Conducting outreach during the COVID-19 pandemic challenges our ability to connect with stakeholders, will present technical challenges, and may restrict meaningful public participation on longer-term issues like housing in the midst of more emergent issues. - Difficulty reaching underserved communities non-English speaking, people experiencing homelessness, and low-income populations. - Anymore to add?
+- Conducting outreach during the COVID-19 pandemic challenges our ability to connect with stakeholders, will present technical challenges, and may restrict meaningful public participation on longer-term issues like housing in the midst of more emergent issues. - Difficulty reaching underserved communities non-English speaking, people experiencing homelessness, and low-income populations. - Remembering to create a feedback loop for sharing information back to participating stakeholders.